-The candidates can be indecisive of whether to get coaching or self-study for the exam.
+The candidates can be indecisive of whether to get coaching or Self-preparation for UPSC.
 While some of them opt for coaching, the others resort to self studying.
 However, it is a candidate’s choice to find an effective way of studying in order to succeed and work towards a bright future.
 Each person has a different way of learning to get an optimized learning graph.
 For this, you need to find out what works best for you.
 Look back at your educational phase and see how and when you performed best.
 Try and follow the same.

 8. Handling failures